Meta Akkus: Early life

 Meta Akkus, born in Turkey, grew up in Paris, France.
-She went to Middle School Béranger, located in Le Marais, as such predominantly attended by Jewish students.
+She went to Middle School Béranger, located in Le Marais.
 There she joined the school's theater and studied acting for the next seven years, performing in different classical plays.

 In the last year of middle school, Akkus was assigned, by her history teacher, to direct a documentary about World War II students that were deported to concentration camps from her school, Beranger, in 1940.

 At the age of 17, Akkus dropped out of Henri-Bergson high school in Paris, put her acting on hold, to write and direct her first play, "Le Temps N'Existe Pas".

 Akkus directs her first short film, La Solitude, at the age of 18.
 This led her to move to London, to study and work in films.